Version 2.0 - WORK IN PROGRESS!

 The Digital NOTAM Specification defines the rules for harmonised encoding of NOTAM information as digital AIXM data sets (version 5.1 or later).
 This document is intended primarily for system developers, as most of these rules will have to be translated into computer code that results in database structures, human-machine interfaces (HMI), data validation rules, etc. However, the document is developed with significant input from operational experts, in order to capture all the rules and requirements that will guarantee safe, efficient and reliable Digital NOTAM operations.
 Therefore, the document is also intended for aeronautical information experts, who need to understand how the event data is coded digitally.

 The main goal of the document is to enable the interoperability of the different systems that produce, transform, transmit and consume Digital NOTAM data, as part of the digital aeronautical information in general.
 The application of common rules is also expected to reduce the cost of the implementation because it minimises the need for mapping and adaptation of the data coming from different sources.

 The rules specified for different events (scenarios) describe the minimal information necessary to be provided on short notice.
-In certain situations, this might be supplemented later with more detailed information in order to provide all the detail necessary for recording a permanent change of the aeronautical feature concerned and which is not available for the initial notification.
+Some events might concern permanent changes, which are initially announced by NOTAM.
+In this situation, the initial data might be refined with more detailed information in order to provide all the detail necessary for recording a permanent change of the aeronautical feature concerned and which was not available for the initial notification.